Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Staff Responsible for Monitoring: Teachers, MCLs, Interventionists, LPAC committee, Admin
+Staff Responsible for Monitoring: All PK-5th grade teachers, MCLs, Interventionist, Admin

 Title I: